 Additionally, you may be called upon to represent your School’s interests at College-level University committees about the student experience.
 (This involves reading committee papers and attending one or more committee meetings per semester).

-We understand that you have study commitments which vary throughout the academic year.
+We understand that you have study commitments that vary throughout the academic year.
 We will provide support and flexibility to make sure that your role does not conflict with these commitments.
-This is where support from AUSA’s Education Officer is vital to help ensure representation of students.
+This is where support from the Students' Union Vice President for Education is vital to help ensure the representation of students.

-- You will receive an initial welcome to your role with AUSA at an event held shortly after your election.
+- You will receive an initial welcome to your role with the Students' Union at an event held shortly after your election.

 - In Semester 1 of the new academic year, you will receive training designed to equip you with the knowledge and tools to carry out your role.